-It’s Magical, That’s All: Lights Through A Lighting Designer’s Eyes
+It’s Magical, That’s All: Lights Through The Eyes Of A Lighting Designer

 LIGHTS, camera, action!
 Beside the fact that the camera would have nothing to shoot and that no action could be captured without turning them on, lights cannot always be called first for those reasons alone.
 “Lights are magical, they can change moods, alter spaces and colors, modify an entire set and even make it completely disappear!” says Flavia Hevia, a Mexican lighting designer who has spent the last 20 years juggling light bulbs, follow spots, strobes, LED and chandeliers to turn the most stripped, empty spaces into magical places and to recreate countless cultures and eras on stage.
 If most magicians strongly deny using smoke and mirrors, this one is first in line to proudly claim their use!